 Sharing Are community educational opportunities available, accessible, and appropriate?
-Are all ages part of education adaptation solutions and monitoring? hazards associated with climate change?
+Are all ages part of education adaptation solutions and monitoring? aware of the health hazards associated with climate change?
 Do community members know how to avoid these hazards themselves or the actions being taken to help reduce their risk in the community?
-Are community members Do community members know how food access and agriculture are being affected by climate change?
-Do community members know what actions have been taken to improve food access and agriculture?
-Is there information sharing along the food supply chain (providers, consumers) from and to the community to ensure holistic solutions?
-Do community members know how the local economy will be affected by climate change?
-Is the understand the risk to cultural Do land users in the community understand how the impacts of climate change will affect them and their neighbors?
-Is there peer sharing with planners in neighboring or similar jurisdictions? --------- --- -- -- -- ------------------------------------ --
+Are community members using available healthcare?
+Are local health care facilities providing climate hazard bo community members know how food access and agriculture are being affected by climate change?
+Do community members know what Do community members know how the local economy will be affected by climate change?
+Is the understand the risk to cultural resources from climate change?
+Is there an Do land users in the community understand how the impacts of climate change will affect them and their neighbors?
+Is there peer sharing with planners in neighboring or similar jurisdictions? --------- --- -- -- -- -- --